yxshee/yxshee/README.md

-doing random stuff mostly. you might find me exploring new frontiers in ai or crafting something unexpected. <br>
+doing random stuff mostly, you might find me exploring new frontiers in ai or crafting something unexpected. <br>